 Yes, a food handling license is required for the manufacture, distribution, and/or sale of any food in Minnesota, unless a specific exemption or exclusion applies.
 This includes the sale of approved hemp foods.
 Further detail on food licensing can be found on the MDA Food Licenses page.

 Since edible cannabinoid products are not food by definition in Minnesota Statutes, a food handling license is not required and the MDA is not the regulatory authority.
-The Minnesota Department of Health Office of Medical Cannabis regulates the sale of hemp extracts and cannabinoid products in Minnesota.
-Further detail on edible cannabinoid products can be found on the Minnesota Department of Health website.
+The Minnesota Office of Cannabis Management regulates the sale of hemp extracts and cannabinoid products in Minnesota.
+Further detail on edible cannabinoid products can be found on the Minnesota Office of Cannabis Management website.

 Yes, a licensed food business can make or sell edible cannabinoid products as long as food products are protected from potential contamination or confusion.
 There is no prohibition for making or selling edible cannabinoid products in a licensed food facility.
 Ensuring good sanitary practices, separation, and identification between food and edible cannabinoid products will be necessary when using common facilities or equipment.

 Further details on sanitary facilities and safe food handling practices can be found on the MDA Food Safety page and the Minnesota Department of Health Food Business Fact Sheets page.
-Further detail on edible cannabinoid products can be found on the Minnesota Department of Health website.
+Further detail on edible cannabinoid products can be found on the Minnesota Office of Cannabis Management website.

 If the MDA identifies the addition of unapproved hemp extracts to food, our staff will work with the business owner or operator to clarify what is and what is not allowed in food in Minnesota to ensure no adulterated foods are being produced or sold.